-Enlace domestic violence intervention services are offered in Spanish and free of cost to victims of domestic violence and their children, regardless of their legal immigration status.
+Enlace domestic violence intervention services are offered in Spanish and English and are free of cost to victims of domestic violence and their children, regardless of their legal immigration status.
 Services are confidential and tailored to individual clients’ strengths and needs.
-To see if you qualify for services, call 505-246-8972 Monday through Friday from 8 am to 5pm.
+To see if our services are appropriate for you, call 505-246-8972 Monday through Friday from 8 am to 5pm.

 When an incident of domestic violence occurs, the first services that the clients receive are Crisis Intervention.
 This intervention may include: assessment of the crisis, making a police report, taking photos of the injuries, obtaining a temporary restraining order, going to the shelter, making a safety plan, and referring client to other community resources to obtain clothes, food and things the family immediately needs.